The Association of Manitoba Book Publishers is an organization that represents a group of Manitoba-based publishing houses.

 Also check the Canadian Children’s Book Center at www.bookcentre.ca .
 They have a kit on how to get published in the children’s genre and more.

 You may also wish to self-publish your book, in which case you could check out http://www.independentpublisher.com/ .
 Printers can also be a source of information, check out www.hignell.mb.ca or www.friesens.com, both here in Manitoba.
-You may also want to speak to other self-published authors for helpful and more local advice.
+You may also want to speak to other self-published authors for morel advice.
 At this point there is not a recognized resource for information of this sort, so you would be well advised to do extensive research before making any decisions.
-Again, you may want to find books which are similar to the one you want to publish and contact these authors for further information.

 Help with Writing